A Sheaf-Theoretic Construction of Shape Space: Introduction and Main Results

 Here $\mathcal{M}_I$ with $|I|=k$ denotes the disjoint union of depth $k$ intersections of closed simplices appearing in the cover $\mathcal{M}$. \end{thm}

-It should be noted that positive scalar curvature of a constructible set $M$ (when defined) obstructs Theorem \ref{thm:nerve-lemma} from being directly applied, as cover elements may necessarily have higher homology when viewed in a direction normal to that point.
-See Figure~\ref{fig:PHTGOODCOVER} for an example.
+The importance of Theorem \ref{thm:nerve-lemma} (Corollary \ref{cor:nerve-lemma}) is that it allows us to calculate the higher homology PHTs using only $\PHT^0$ of elements in a PL covering.
+Since finding connected components in a filtration is computationally simpler---$\mathcal{O}(n\log n)$---than calculating higher homology, this result illustrates how the theory of spectral sequences provides potential guarantees on computing the full PHT of a shape in all degrees.
+However, the ability to cover a shape by PL shapes, and thus approximate a shape using PL ones, is a necessary first step.

+As such it is desirable to have an approximation result that is provably stable under the persistent homology transform.
+We do this by first proving a general stability theorem for the PHT---after introducing several new metrics in Section \ref{sec: distance-on-pht}---under controlled homotopies.
+The following theorem appears as Theorem \ref{thm::stability} below.

+\begin{thm}[Stability of the PHT] Any two constructible sets $M,N \in \CS(\bR^{d})$ that are homotopy equivalent via homotopies that move no point more than $\e$ have $\e$-close PHTs of $M$ and $N$. \end{thm}

+Finally, using the sampling methods of \cite{niyogi}, we show how to construct with high confidence a PL approximation of any nice enough submanifold of $\R^d$.

-As such it is desirable to have an approximation result that is provably stable under the persistent homology transform and allows us to work degree-0 homology along.
-Our last result does exactly this: \begin{thm}[Approximation of the PHT] For any compact submanifold $M$ and any $\epsilon>0$ we can construct a polyhedron $N$ so that with high probability $\PHT(M)$ and $\PHT(N)$ are $\epsilon$-close. $\PHT(N)$ can then be computed using Theorem \ref{thm:nerve-lemma}. \end{thm}
+\begin{cor}[Approximation of the PHT] For any compact submanifold $M$ and $\e>0$ sufficiently small we can construct a polyhedron $N$ so that with high probability $\PHT(M)$ and $\PHT(N)$ are $\e$-close. $\PHT(N)$ can then be computed using Theorem \ref{thm:nerve-lemma}. \end{cor}